 If you work remotely on the web, you’re probably getting comfortable with multiple video chat tools.
-At Freedom of the Press Foundation, we’ve published a high-level comparison of some common video chat applications, and many others maintain detailed comparison spreadsheets to help you compare dozens of tools.
+At Freedom of the Press Foundation (FPF), we’ve published a high-level comparison of some common video chat applications, while many others maintain detailed comparison spreadsheets to help you compare dozens of tools.
 We also wanted to dive deeper into what we know about a few individual tools.
-This “fact sheet” will detail some security, privacy, usability, and anti-abuse properties of Whereby.
-In particular, we’re focusing on properties that are critical to high-risk users, like journalists, and developed a series of questions to help examine these properties.
+This fact sheet will detail some security, privacy, usability, and anti-abuse properties of Whereby.
+In particular, we focus on properties that are critical to high-risk users, like journalists, and have developed a series of questions to help examine these properties.

 In our fact sheets, we’ll be taking a closer look at several tools in common use at media organizations.
 We can’t possibly cover them all.
-In addition to Whereby, we’ll examine…
+But in addition to Whereby, we’ll examine…

 Each of these platforms changes regularly, so check back to see our regular updates.
 And if you see anything wrong, let us know at freedom.press/contact.